Key Takeaways

 This rider may be a more cost-effective way to help ensure your children are covered as riders can often cover multiple dependents at once.
 Once your child ages out of this coverage, it may be possible to convert the rider into a new policy.

-Level Term vs. Whole Life Insurance
+Level Term vs. Permanent Life Insurance

 Level Term vs. Decreasing Term Life Insurance

-How to Buy a Level Term Life Insurance Policy
+How To Buy a Level Term Life Insurance Policy

 You may have life insurance through your employer, but it may not be enough life insurance for your needs.